HKalay/BitcoinTicker/README.md

 Bitcoin Ticker offers simple Firebase authentication using email for user registration and login.

-### My Coins Page and Cloud Firestore
+### Favorites Page and Cloud Firestore

 Users can add their favorite coins to the Cloud Firestore database by clicking the "Add to Favorites" button on the detail screen.
-These favorite coins can then be accessed on the "My Coins" page.
+These favorite coins can then be accessed on the "Favorites" page.

 ## Nice-to-Have Features